bixycler/UniinfoNotes/pages/Brainstorm.md

 				  :END:
 				- Terminology notes:
-					- In different fields, there are different sets of terms: (radial, transverse ~ tangential, normal) in polar calculus ~ (radial, tangential, longitudinal) in wood anatomy ~ (radial, tangential, axial) in cylindrical analysis
+					- In different fields, there are different sets of terms: (radial, transverse ~ tangential, normal) in polar calculus ~ (radial, tangential, longitudinal) in wood anatomy ~ (radial, tangential, axial) in cylindrical analysis collapsed:: true
 						- wood directions
 						  ![wood-directions.jpg](../assets/ecosystem/wood-directions.jpg)
 						- cylindrical directions
 						  ![cylinder-directions.png](../assets/physics/cylinder-directions.png)
-					- Because the arc length is usually denoted by $L$, here $l$ is used to denote the arc itself. $l$ can be
+					- Because the arc length is usually denoted by $L$, here $l$ is used to denote the arc itself.
+In this sense, $\hat{l}$ denotes the direction along the arc, hence “longitudinal”.
+Don't confuse this “longitudinal” direction with wood's longitudinal direction along its axis.
 			- wrapped object plane
 			  id:: 675f8a74-7fef-4e88-a65e-856f5e494bb8
 			  a.k.a. polar plane